About ESWI2025

 Weijia XIONGThe University of Hong Kong, Hong Kong SAR China

-2. serojump: A Bayesian tool for inferring infection timing and antibody kinetics from longitudinal serological data
+3. 2. serojump: A Bayesian tool for inferring infection timing and antibody kinetics from longitudinal serological data

-3. Integrating Serology and PCR to Infer RSV Infection Dynamics and Correlates of Protection in a Community Cohort in The Gambia
+4. 3.
+Integrating Serology and PCR to Infer RSV Infection Dynamics and Correlates of Protection in a Community Cohort in The Gambia

-Thushan DE SILVAUniversity of Sheffield, UK
+Thushan DE SILVAUniversity of Sheffield, United Kingdom

-4. Joint reconstruction of influenza A(H1N1) and A(H3N2) antibody dynamics to estimate the risk of influenza virus infection
+5. 4.
+Joint reconstruction of influenza A(H1N1) and A(H3N2) antibody dynamics to estimate the risk of influenza virus infection

 Tim TSANGThe University of Hong Kong, Hong Kong SAR China

-5. Investigating the predictive power of machine learning algorithms for antigenic novelty of influenza H3 viruses
+6. 5.
+Investigating the predictive power of machine learning algorithms for antigenic novelty of influenza H3 viruses

-Lucy GREENWOODUniversity of Oxford, UK
+Lucy GREENWOODUniversity of Oxford, United Kingdom

-6. Comparative Pre-symptomatic Transmission Potential of Influenza A and SARS-CoV-2 in Households
+7. 6.
+Comparative Pre-symptomatic Transmission Potential of Influenza A and SARS-CoV-2 in Households

 Chengyao ZHANGUniversity of Hong Kong, Hong Kong SAR China